Generals Die in Bed: Plot summary

 This Canadian World War I narrative begins in Montreal, where an unnamed young soldier is among Canadian troops of a variety of ages preparing to deploy to France and the war.
 The story follows the soldiers into the Western Front trench lines where they begin to experience the war of attrition being fought there.

 While he once thought of war as glorious, the narrator faces the reality of hard combat and his friends begin to die.
 Later, the narrator finds himself deeply disturbed when he bayonets a German soldier during a raid; this trauma is magnified by the narrator's subsequent camaraderie with the brother of the soldier he killed when together they endure shelling.

 The narrator becomes further affected by the death of another friend; it is at this point he begins to become exhausted by the horrors of war.
 He goes on his leave to England, a 10-day period during which a prostitute does everything in her power to help him forget the war.
-However, everyday incidents –- such as a burlesque show that marginalizes the cost of war by adapting the imagery of war for public amusement –- remind the anonymous soldier of the separation between the "home front" and the trenches.
+However, everyday incidents – such as a burlesque show that marginalizes the cost of war by adapting the imagery of war for public amusement – remind the anonymous soldier of the separation between the "home front" and the trenches.

-Upon his return to the trenches, the Canadians suffer heavy losses in a trench raid; at this point, Broadbent is the lone survivor of the narrator's friends.
-To motivate the troops for an offensive, a senior officer tells the troops of the Germans sinking a hospital ship; during this bloody confrontation, the narrator receives a wound, and Broadbent dies after his leg is nearly severed from his body.
-The narrator's wound takes him out of action, although the war continues.
+Upon his return to the trenches, the Canadians suffered heavy losses in a trench raid; at this point, Broadbent was the lone survivor of the narrator's friends.
+To motivate the troops for an offensive, a senior officer told the troops of the Germans sinking a hospital ship; during this bloody confrontation, the narrator received a wound, and Broadbent dies after his leg was nearly severed from his body.
+The narrator's wound takes him out of action, although the war continued.
 At this point, the soldiers learn that the ship sunk by the Germans was, in fact, carrying weapons.
-The illumination of the truth brings with it the realization that war is a game of strategy fought between generals, and soldiers are the ones who suffer.
+The illumination of the truth brought with it the realization that war was a game of strategy fought between generals, and soldiers are the ones who suffer.